ribeirots/keyboard-notes/_posts/2023-06-25-script-guidelines.md

 - Detail closer to coding language
 - Code, adding comments
 - Identify fail cases, design solutions and/or error messages
+  - Check for fail cases that might produce no output (null results)

 ### Script checks and reproducibility